srirangav/pdfview/README.txt

     pdfview has been tested on MacOSX (11.x).  pdfview.sh has been tested on FreeBSD (13.0), OpenBSD (7.0), and Debian (11.x).
     It should work on other systems that have pdftotext installed.

+Notes:

+    On MacOSX, regex matching requires MacOSX 10.7 or newer.

 References: